isabella232/bas-style-kit/README.md

 #### Infrastructure

-The AWS S3 bucket managed by Terraform:
+The AWS S3 bucket, and associated IAM users/policies to permit access, are managed by Terraform:

 ```shell
 $ terraform get
 $ terraform apply
 ```

+Note: IAM access keys requires manual provisioning, as they would be stored in state files if managed by Terraform.

 The CloudFront distribution, that sits on top of the S3 bucket to provide SSL, requires manual provisioning: